 Packing Tips.
-Campers’ belongings will be kept in duffles/suitcases in cabins.
+Campers’ belongings should be kept in duffles/suitcases.
 Label all items in permanent marker to ensure everything goes home with its owner at the end of the session.
 A mesh or canvas laundry bag can help keep dirty clothes separated from clean during the week.
 Extra gallon zip-top baggies pre-labeled with campers’ names makes for easy pack-up at the end of the week.
 Belts are great for cinching sleeping bags and pillows.

 - Headgear.
 Hats, bandana, hair elastics, combs, brushes.

 - Clothing.
 Shorts, skirts you can play in, long pants; long and short-sleeved shirts; sweatshirts; undies and socks; PJs; 2 swimsuits; poncho or raincoat.
 Campers will receive a camp T-shirt during camp.
 Some campers choose to bring a special outfit for the dance, others prefer to attend the dance in shorts and t-shirt.

 - Footwear.
 Open-toed/backless shoes such as flip-flops are not permitted as general footwear around camp.
 Sneakers/hiking boots x2 pairs; flip flops for shower shoes.
 Many campers/staff find that water-proof shoes such as Keens, or water slippers are good for swimming and boating.

 - Toiletries.
 Toothbrush, toothpaste, liquid soaps/shampoos, deodorant, feminine products, shaving items.
 Campers will not have shelves on which to keep toiletries, so a caddy or bag is recommended.
 Electric hair care items should be left at home.